annguyen-git/eu-law-llm-rag/README.md

 ## Things to be added
 - Web app interface.
 - Model fine tunning.
-- answer log for repeated questions.
+- Answer log for repeated questions.